-The coding supervisor (a Master of Laws student) completed the coding for the pre-pilot trial and the pilot study.
-An additional undergraduate student coder was hired by CBG for the main study.
+The coding supervisor (a Master of Laws student) was assisted by an undergraduate student coder.
 All coding was completed by the student coder and the coding supervisor, with each coding roughly half of the records each.
-They were supported by an expert from New Zealand Police.
+They were supported by experts from New Zealand Police.